 Start as early as you can, if you are planning to travel on your own.
 The drive is long and starting early will allow you to take your time at each stop.

-Guided tours to Durmitor National Park
+Getting from Kotor to Durmitor National Park

 You can, of course, do the trip independently if you have a car.
 Although the roads are narrow and sometimes winding, they were in good condition when we visited.
 Speed limits are low, so the journey takes a while.